regularsteven/letslapse/README.md

 2) add wpa_supplicant.conf and 'ssh' files to boot root directory
  > ssh pi@raspberry.local / password raspberry
  > in some instances, this will fail if previously ssh'd to a same name or IP
- > edit C:\Users\user-name\.ssh on windows / "ssh-keygen -R pi.local" on ubuntu
+ > edit C:\Users\user-name\.ssh on windows / "ssh-keygen -R raspberrypi.local" on ubuntu
  > remove the raspberrypi.local line, save and SSH again
+ > can find devices and IPs of devices on linux with nmap -sP 192.168.1.0/24
 3) update user password / system
  > passwd
  > sudo apt update